 New Hampshire: An enterprise shall not be characterized as a business organization and shall be excluded from taxation at the entity level if it elects to be treated as a qualified investment company.
-A qualified investment company is defined as (1) A regulated investment company as defined in Section 851 of the United States Internal Revenue Code of 1986 in effect on December 31, 2000; (2) An organization that is an investment company under the Investment Company Act of 1940 as amended; (3) An organization that would be an investment company under the Investment Company Act of 1940, as amended, but for the exception from investment company status provided by Section 3(c)(1) or 3(c)(7) of said Investment Company Act; or (4) A qualified community development entity as defined in Section 45D of the United States Internal Revenue Code, which entity is owned, controlled, or managed, directly or indirectly, by the business finance authority of the state of New Hampshire.
+A qualified investment company is defined as (1) A regulated investment company as defined in Section 851 of the United States Internal Revenue Code of 1986 in effect on December 31, 2000; (2) An organization that is an investment company under the Investment Company Act of 1940 as amended; (3) An organization that would be an investment company under the Investment company status provided by Section 3(c)(1) or 3(c)(7) of said Investment Company Act; or (4) A qualified community development entity as defined in Section 45D of the United States Internal Revenue Code, which entity is owned, controlled, or managed, directly or indirectly, by the business finance authority of the state of New Hampshire.